 – Wingardium Leviosa: Hover Charm; causes an object to levitate

-Spells that debuted in’Fantastic Beasts’
+Harry Potter spells that debuted in’Fantastic Beasts’

 With November 2016’s Fantastic Beasts and Where to Find Them and November 2018’s Fantastic Beasts: The Crimes of Grindelwald, J.K.
 Rowling came up with several new spells that should be considered canon.
 Here are the new spells we pulled from her screenplays, which were released concurrently with the movies.